-- Current accreditation by an approved accrediting body - A DHCS or CMS site survey (the survey date may not be greater than 3 years at the time of C.) - A current onsite quality assessment, conducted by the HPN Group, using the ICE Organizational Provider/Facility Site Review Tool & Corrective Action Plan for HDOs
+- Current accreditation by an approved accrediting body or agent of the approved accrediting body by certificate, accreditation report, or decision letter. - A DHCS or CMS site survey (the survey date may not be greater than 3 years at the time of C.) - A current onsite quality assessment, conducted by the HPN Group, using the HICE Organizational Provider/Facility Site Review Tool & Corrective Action Plan for HDOs